 9 am - Wake up in Bergen

-From here, you should greet the day the way most Norwegians would: with a deep breath of fresh air and a deep stretch, admiring the view from Mt.
+From here, greet the day the way most Norwegians would: with a deep breath of fresh air and a deep stretch, admiring the view from Mt.
 Fløyen.
-If you’ve got a lot of energy and are in reasonably good shape, you can take the long way up; that is to say, you can hike up to the top of the mountain, though several cute neighborhoods you’re probably unlikely to see otherwise.
-Most visitors take the Fløibanen funicular, which zips you right to the top, where a glass-enclosed lookout platform offers a spectacular view of the city below.
-While you’re up there, follow some of the trails into the forests for picnic tables, children’s play areas, and even a small lake where you can rent canoes.
+If you've got a lot of energy and are in reasonably good shape, you can take the long way up; you can hike to the top of the mountain through several cute neighborhoods you're probably unlikely to see otherwise.
+Most visitors take the Fløibanen funicular, which zips you right to the summit, where a glass-enclosed lookout platform offers a spectacular view of the city below.
+While you're up there, follow some of the trails into the forests for picnic tables, children's play areas, and even a small lake where you can rent canoes.

 1 pm - An Afternoon of Culture

-You’ve had your outdoorsy morning and a satisfying lunch, so by now you’re probably ready to take in some culture and history.
-Luckily, Bergen is practically bursting at the seams with it.
-The city’s crowning jewel might be the Hanseatic Museum, which tells the story of a league of merchants whose vast network stretched all across northern Europe.
+You've had your outdoorsy morning and satisfying lunch, so by now, you're probably ready to take in some culture and history.
+The city's crowning jewel might be the Hanseatic Museum, which tells the story of a league of merchants whose vast network stretched all across northern Europe.
 They established trade routes that went beyond nationality, culture, and even language, leaving their signature majestic redbrick architecture on many coastal cities in what would become modern-day Scandinavia, the Baltics, northern Germany, and Poland.
 From there, check out art through the ages at KODE, actually several museums combined into one.
-Among them are four beautiful buildings and three composer’s homes, including the summertime home of Edvard Grieg.
-KODE boasts a mindboggling display of Nordic paintings, sculpture, and arts and crafts from a number of eras.
+Among them are four beautiful buildings and three composer's homes, including the summertime home of Edvard Grieg.
+KODE boasts a mind-boggling display of Nordic paintings, sculptures, and arts and crafts from a number of eras.

 7 pm - Dinnertime and After Hours

-Bergen may be smaller than Oslo and less touristy, but in terms of cuisine, it’s beginning to catch up.
-The most famous of them all right now is undoubtedly Lysverket in one of the KODE museums, where a half-Norwegian, half-American chef has coined the term “neo-fjordic” to describe a cuisine that is even more relentlessly local than mere New Nordic.
-For traditional Norwegian cuisine in a setting that looks like a 19th-century explorer’s cabin or a ship bound for the Arctic, try Restaurant 1877.
-Meanwhile, if there’s been one successful “mini-brand” in Bergen, it’s probably Colonialen, which offers sleek, modern cuisine at its local restaurant, brasserie, bakery, and café.
-If you just want to enjoy more fish while you can (and for a good price) try one of the many traditional restaurants directly on the wharf, including Bryggeloftet & Stuene.
+In terms of cuisine, Bergen is catching up to Oslo.
+The most famous of them all right now is undoubtedly Lysverket in one of the KODE museums, where a half-Norwegian, half-American chef has coined the term "neo-fjordic" to describe a cuisine that is even more relentlessly local than mere New Nordic.
+For traditional Norwegian cuisine in a setting that looks like a 19th-century explorer's cabin or a ship bound for the Arctic, try Restaurant 1877.
+Meanwhile, if there's been one successful "mini-brand" in Bergen, it's probably Colonialen, which offers sleek, modern cuisine at its local restaurant, brasserie, bakery, and café.
+If you just want to enjoy more fish while you can (and for a good price), try one of the many traditional restaurants directly on the wharf, including Bryggeloftet & Stuene.